This article explains Organization Account Lifecycle Management with respect to License Seats.

 SSProtect retains data and event history information for Organization Accounts even after they are Deleted.
 Purge operations mark :Recover Archive data for removal, but may retain it for an undefined period of time (unless you have executed special provisions for you Organization).

 Remember that the KODiAC Cloud Services operator never has access to the materials required to recover plaintext content when you use Hybrid and/ or Optimized Offloading conversion modes.
-The same remains true for Double Conversion only when you do not make your ISP a Third Party Trust.
+The same remains true for Double Conversion only when you do not make your MSP a Third Party Trust.
 See Operating Modes for details.

 More importantly, if a malicious Organization User attempts to delete managed content, he/ she cannot affect content managed by :Recover and subsequently (retroactively) available to :xRecovery operations.